Kirkirillka/GPS_Tracker/docs/09_02_gps_frontend_development.md

 ### Decision

-Only one person in the team had experience developing a web application with the Vue.js framework.
+Only one person in the team had the experience developing a web application with the Vue.js framework.

 The team member discussed and decided that:

 - Angular has reach functionality, but too complex for that task.
 - React is more flexible, but requires more time to get working in.
-- Vue.js is a simple framework with excellent documentation but has a lack of components in the default configuration.
+- Vue.js is a simple framework with an excellent documentation but has a lack of components in the default configuration.
 It requires additional libraries and components to design required functions.

-Finally, the team decided to use the Vue.js framework as the core for GPS_Frontend.
+Finally, the team decided to use the Vue.js framework as the core for **GPS_Frontend**.

 Also there is a set of dependencies specified: